petepatelcontact/Coursera---Getting-and-Cleaning-Data-/CodeBook.md

 Code Book – run_analysis.R

 Variables

-Variable Name	Description
-Variables for read.table
+Variables for read.table()
-features	Data frame to hold contents of features.txt activity_labels	Data frame to hold the activity number and corresponding descriptions (activity_labels.txt) subject_train	Data frame to hold the subjects assigned to the training dataset (subject_train.txt) subject_test	Data frame to hold the subjects assigned to the test dataset (subject_test.txt) x_train	Data frame to hold the x_train.txt dataset y_train	Data frame to hold the y_train.txt dataset x_test	Data frame to hold the x_test.txt dataset y_test	Data frame to hold the y_test.txt dataset
+   features	- Data frame to hold contents of features.txt

+   activity_labels - 	Data frame to hold the activity number and corresponding descriptions (activity_labels.txt)

+   subject_train - 	Data frame to hold the subjects assigned to the training dataset (subject_train.txt)

+   subject_test	- Data frame to hold the subjects assigned to the test dataset (subject_test.txt)

+   x_train	- Data frame to hold the x_train.txt dataset

+   y_train	- Data frame to hold the y_train.txt dataset

+   x_test	- Data frame to hold the x_test.txt dataset

+   y_test	- Data frame to hold the y_test.txt dataset

 Other Variables
-a	Logical vector to determine which columns to keep for subsetting only mean and standard deviation descriptiveColName	List variable to replace supplied column names with descriptive ones mergedData	Data frame to hold the merged rows from train and test data sets along with the columns for subject and activities tidyData	Data frame to hold the summarized data by Subject and Activity
+   a	- Logical vector to determine which columns to keep for subsetting only mean and standard deviation

+   descriptiveColName - 	List variable to replace supplied column names with descriptive ones

+   mergedData	- Data frame to hold the merged rows from train and test data sets along with the columns for subject and
+   activities

+   tidyData	- Data frame to hold the summarized data by Subject and Activity

 Summary of approach

 1. Read all input datasets

 2. Assign column headings to each dataset – needed to determine what data columns were

 3. Based on column headings stripped out any columns that were not Standard Deviation or Mean
 4. Extracted column names from remaining set and observed values of columns names
 5. Created a list of replacements required to make names meaningful and used gsub on the list for each replacement